carlosgimenes/Training-Duolingo/Frases.md

 The teachers at my daughter's school are really good. = Os professores na escola da minha filha são muito bons.

 Their oldest child is fifteen years old. = O filho mais velho deles tem quinze anos de idade.
+Their train arrives at 10 a.m. = O trem deles chega às 10 da manhã.

+There are a lot of people at the airport. = Há muitas pessoas no aeroporto.
 There are no classroms on the first floor. = Não há salas de aula no primeiro andar.
 There are only ten people on this plane. = Há só dez pessoas neste avião.
 There are so many beaches here! = Há tantas praias aqui!